kedepot/keKit-Krita/README.md

 - Select 4 Layers - in RGBA selection order
 - Run **chPack** & the selected layers will be arranged in a group, prepared for export
-- Use RMB on the created Group Transparency Mask (the "Alpha Channel") and select *Split-Alpha / Save as Merged*
+- Use RMB on the created Group Transparency Mask (as the "Alpha Channel") and use *Split-Alpha / Save as Merged*

 &nbsp;